metayeti/YABS.js/HOWTO.md

 If you wish to pass a custom build instructions file, invoke YABS.js with a parameter: `node build something.json`.
 Note that only one such parameter will be accepted (if you want to build multiple things in one go, you can use YABS.js in [batch mode](#56-batch-building)).

 If your `build.json` file is located in a directory relative to the location of YABS.js, you can just pass that directory to the build system: `node build something`.
-In this example, it is assumed that a `something/build.json` file (or `something/build_all.json`) exists.
+In this example, the assumption is that `something/build.json` (or `something/build_all.json`) exists.

 You can build YABS.js itself by running `node yabs build.json` from the repository root, upon which you should see something like this as output: